top of page

 About me

-I am Charles Xiao, a PhD candidate in mechanical engineering at the University of California, Santa Barbara (UCSB).
-I am advised by Professor Elliot Hawkes and was awarded the NSF Graduate Research Fellowship in 2020.
-Broadly speaking, my research focuses on designing energy efficient mechanisms; I work on soft robotic actuators, heat switches, and jumping mechanisms, but I am interested in a wide variety of topics.
+Prior to that, I was PhD candidate/postdoc in mechanical engineering at the University of California, Santa Barbara (UCSB).
+I was advised by Professor Elliot Hawkes and was awarded the NSF Graduate Research Fellowship in 2020.
+Broadly speaking, my research focused on designing energy efficient mechanisms; I worked on soft robotic actuators, heat switches, and jumping mechanisms.
 A comprehensive list of my publications can be found on my Google Scholar.

 Prior to UCSB, I majored in mechanical engineering and minored in physics at the Georgia Institute of Technology (Georgia Tech).
 While there, I conducted undergraduate research in robo-physics with Professor Daniel Goldman and became interested in soft robotics through a class project on designing a gripper for fruit picking.
 In addition, I completed internships at Kickr Design and SoftWear Automation.

-© 2024 by Charles Xiao.
+© 2026 by Charles Xiao.

 • LinkedIn